Tower-Babel/ACME_Targeted_Marketing/README.md

-# ACME Inc. Data Analysis Solution
+# Transforming Data into Targeted Marketing: A Cloud solution

 ## Abstract
 ACME Inc., as a company, relies on mass-marketing strategies by leveraging its customer database for targeted campaigns.
 We present a Cloud-based Machine-Learning solution given an existing customer dataset that clusters and identifies exiting customers to cross-sell to.
 The infrastructure allows for remote analysis, scalability, and customizable trained models that can be used in a production setting.